ckswilliams/modOpenREM/docs/troubledbtlaterality.rst

 How to use the code
 ===================

-Create a new file in your Python OpenREM folder which we will add the code to.
+Create a new file in your Python OpenREM folder (the folder ``manage.py`` is in).
 For example it could be called ``fix_dbt_laterality.py``:

 * Ubuntu linux: ``/usr/local/lib/python2.7/dist-packages/openrem/fix_dbt_laterality.py``